wp-plugins/youtube-channel/readme.txt

 If you like this extension and you find it useful, please rate it on the right side.

 = Features =
-* Display latest videos from YouTube channel, favorites or playlist
+* Display latest videos from YouTube Channel (resources are sorted in reverse chronological order based on the date they were created) or videos naturaly sorted from Favorited Videos, Liked Videos and Playlist
-* Option to get random video from resources mentioned above
+* Option to get random video from any of 4 resources
-* Responsive (one full width video per row) or non responsive (video wall)
+* Responsive (one full width video per row) or non responsive
-* Preferred aspect ratio relative to width (16:9, 16:10 and 4:3)
+* Preferred aspect ratio relative to width (16:9 and 4:3)
 * Custom width for video embeded object (default is 306px)
 * Enhanced Privacy
-* Choose to display video as thumbnail, HTML5 (iframe), HTML5 Asynchronous (iframe2), Flash (object) or Chromeless video
+* Choose to display video as thumbnail (default), HTML5 (iframe) or HTML5 Asynchronous (iframe2)
 * Thumbnail mode opens video in lightbox
 * Custom caching timeout
-* Optimized gdata feeds
+* Optimized data feeds
 * Optional video autoplay with optional muted audio
 * Show customized link to channel below videos